jshoptaw/gfaqs-post-form-hotkeys/README.md

 	</tbody>
 </table>

-Here's a list of the various access keys use in the hotkeys above:
+Here's a list of the various access keys used in the hotkeys above:

 <table>
 	<colgroup>